-- Heavy at nearly 5 pounds and doesn’t pack down very small.
+- Heavy at over 5 pounds and doesn’t pack down very small.

 - Tall profile prioritizes interior comfort rather than all-out wind protection.

-- We’d love to see standard-sized 1 and 2-person versions become available.
+- We’d love to see standard-sized one- and two-person versions become available.

-The updated REI Half Dome successfully builds on its predecessors and remains at the top of the heap in the $200 backpacking tent category.
-A strong competitor is MSR’s Elixir tent that’s also been updated for 2018.
-This model shares a similar design to their core Hubba Hubba NX, but with a wallet-friendlier build, more durable materials and less mesh, and a roomier interior.
+The REI Co-op Half Dome 2 Plus successfully builds on its predecessors and remains at the top of the heap in the $200 backpacking tent category.
+A strong competitor is MSR’s Elixir 2 tent, which shares a similar design to their core Hubba Hubba NX, but with a wallet-friendlier build, more durable materials and less mesh, and a roomier interior.
 Moreover, at $250 with the footprint included, it’s technically a little cheaper than the Half Dome 2 Plus with a footprint (the Half Dome’s footprint is $35 extra).
 If you want the extra privacy and increased warmth and wind protection that comes with the Elixir’s solid fabric on the tent body, the MSR is a good buy.
-But the Half Dome is larger in every dimension and doesn’t weigh any more, which is a pretty hard-to-beat combination.
+But the Half Dome is larger in every dimension and weighs 11 ounces less, which is a pretty hard-to-beat combination.

-Marmot’s Tungsten 2 and The North Face’s Talus 2 are two budget-oriented designs from brands with long histories in the tent business.
-Where the Tungsten and Talus have the clear edge over the Half Dome is value: at $199, they even include a footprint, which amounts to about a $65 savings over the Half Dome.
+Marmot’s Tungsten 2 is another budget-oriented design from a reputable tent brand.
+Where the Tungsten gets the clear edge over the Half Dome is value: at $214, it even includes a footprint, which amounts to a $50 savings over the Half Dome.
 But given the choice, we’d stretch the budget to the Half Dome.
-It’s much more spacious inside, has larger and better-designed vestibules, and is made with higher quality materials overall.
-Unless your price is set at $200 and you can’t wait for one of REI’s coupons to bring down the cost, we prefer the Half Dome.
+It’s much more spacious inside, has larger and better-designed vestibules, and is made with higher-quality materials overall.
+Unless you’re on a strict budget and can’t wait for one of REI’s coupons to bring down the cost, we prefer the Half Dome.